 Schema Options and Performance Trade-Offs

-Fundamental to the internals of highlighting are detecting the offsets of the individual words.
+Fundamental to the internals of highlighting are detecting the offsets of the individual words that match the query.
 Some of the highlighters can run the stored text through the analysis chain defined in the schema, some can look them up from postings, and some can look them up from term vectors.
 These choices have different trade-offs:

 Analysis: Supported by the Unified and Original Highlighters.
 If you don't go out of your way to configure the other options below, the highlighter will analyze the stored text on the fly (during highlighting) to calculate offsets.
 The benefit of this approach is that your index won't grow larger with any extra data that isn't strictly necessary for highlighting.
 The down side is that highlighting speed is roughly linear with the amount of text to process, with a large factor being the complexity of your analysis chain.
 For "short" text, this is a good choice.
+This can also be a good choice if highlighting performance is less important than storage utilization.

 Postings: Supported by the Unified and Postings Highlighters.
 Set storeOffsetsWithPositions to true.
 This adds a moderate amount of extra data to the index but it speeds up highlighting tremendously, especially compared to analysis with longer text fields.
-However wildcard queries don't benefit (falling back to analysis) unless you add light term vectors.
+However, wildcard queries will fall back to analysis unless “light” term vectors are added.

 with Term Vectors (light): Supported only by the Unified Highlighter.
-Additionally set termVectors to true but no other term vector related options.
-This adds even more data to the index but not as much as all the extra term vector options do; and furthermore it'll only be accessed by the highlighter when a wildcard query is used.
+To enable this mode set termVectors to true but no other term vector related options on the field that will be highlighted.
+This adds even more data to the index than just storeOffsetsWithPositions, but not as much as enabling all the extra term vector optionsTerm Vectors are only accessed by the highlighter when a wildcard query is used and will prevent a fall back to Analysis of the stored text.
 This is definitely the fastest option for highlighting wildcard queries on large text fields.

 Term Vectors (full): Supported by the Unified, FastVector, and Original Highlighters.
 Set termVectors, termPositions, and termOffsets to true, and potentially termPayloads for advanced use cases.
 This adds substantial weight to the index – similar in size to the compressed stored text.
-If you are using the Unified Highlighter than this is not a recommended configuration since it's slower and heavier than postings with light term vectors.
+If you are using the Unified Highlighter then this is not a recommended configuration since it's slower and heavier than postings with light term vectors.
+However, this could still be potentially useful if term vectors are already enabled for another use case and you do not wish to incur the storage cost of enabling positions in postings.